|

 Each term the work

-is carefully planned
+was very carefully planned

-and the teaching is
+and the teaching was

 based around stories

-usually followed up
+- usually followed up

 by art and craft